HasanMal1k/HasanMal1k/README.md

 Primarily, I work with the React, Next.js, and Tailwind stack.

 Right now, I'm exploring the world of WebGL and web animations, especially Three.js and GLSL.
+[Some Projects](https://www.youtube.com/@HasanMal1k)

 I love to learn and am always looking for new opportunities to grow and collaborate with awesome people in the coding world and IRL.
 Thanks for checking out my [GitRepo](https://github.com/HasanMal1k)!
 Feel free to mail me or ping me on [LinkedIn](https://www.linkedin.com/in/hasan-mal1k/).